madebygps/7-day-youtube-starterkit/README.md

 ## How do I use this repo?

-I've setup the format so you can start any day, and take it day by day, until you publish your first video, committing about 2 hours a day, and 1 rest day before you repeat the process, which is day 7.
+I've setup the format so you can start any day, and take it day by day, until you publish your first video, committing about 2 hours a day (depending on your skill level, could be longer or shorter), and 1 rest day before you repeat the process, which is day 7.

 | Day | Task            | Time commitment        |
 |-----|-----------------|------------------------|